Lens197/EndPoints/README.md

-Script used with windows custom actions
+Script used with windows custom actions.
-Issue fixed: when upgrading from W23H2 to W24H2 device losing wired 802.1X Authenticated policy.
+When upgrading from W23H2 to W24H2 device lost Wired 802.1X Authenticated policy.